 Third Step: Prepare the Monotub

 You need some holes in the bin for it to breathe.
 This is where the drill comes in handy.
 Get a drill with a two-inch saw.
 Use the drill to create some holes around the upper half of the bin.
-That is the part that hasn’t been painted or blocked out.
 You should have about one hole for every eight-inch length of bin.
 Ensure that the holes are evenly spaced around the upper half of the bin.
 The holes should be above the substrate that will be in the bin.
 You can improvise and use other tools to make holes in the bin if you don’t have a drill.

-Fill up the holes you have drilled with poly-fil.
+Fill up the holes you have drilled with poly-fil or cover with Tyvek.
 Pol-fil stops particles in the air from entering the substrate while ensuring that the substrate breaths.
 Use gorilla tape to seal the poly-fil so it won’t pop out.